flowerbug/npath/README.md

   Version npath-v0.2.0 is still not a playable game.
 It runs and the dialogs have been replaced by function keys.
 So to see the whole list press 'F1', 'H' or '?'.

+  Version npath-v0.3.0 is still not a playable game.
+Added arrow keys being able to resize the window between the configured max and min sizes for columns and rows.
+This is not yet working quite right for centering and it should instead be based upon the maximum size of the window dimensions instead of fixed numbers in the config.
+Version 0.3.1 is just a minor update to this README and the dialog for the help adding the arrow keys.

 # The next versions will be aiming towards